MDC91/qubic-proposals/proposal-viewer.md

 The bot has been serving the community voluntarily, processing proposals and making governance information accessible across language barriers.
 The Qubic Proposal Viewer web platform will expand on this foundation, adding full proposal translations, comprehensive historical archives, and enhanced voting analytics.

-For detailed information about the bot's features, setup instructions, and source code, visit the [GitHub Repository](https://github.com/MDC91/Qubic-Proposal-Bot).
+For detailed information about the bot's features and setup instructions, visit the [GitHub Repository](https://github.com/MDC91/Qubic-Proposal-Bot).

 ## 🚀 Innovative Approach
 - **Extended Historical Access**: Preserves Qubic governance history beyond current limits